 It was impossible that no one knew of the fights between them when Christine returned to take up permanent residence.
-Most were verbal: quarrels about whether the double C's engraved on the silver was an ornate rendering of one initial or the pairing of Christine's.
-It could be either because Cosey had ordered the service long before his marriage to Heed.
-They argued about twice stolen rings and the real meaning of placing on fingers posed for death's rest.
+Most were by mouth: quarrels about whether the double C's engraved on the silver was one letter doubled or the pairing of Christine's initials.
+It could be either because Cosey had ordered the service after his first marriage but long before his second.
+They argued about twice stolen rings and the real point of sticking them on fingers posed for death's rest.
 But there were also bruising fights with hands, feet, teeth and soaring objects.
 For size and willingness Christine should have been the hands down winner.
 With weak hands and no size, Heed should have lost every match.
 But the results were even at the least.
-For Heed's speed more than compensated for Christine's power, and her swift intelligence-anticipating, protecting, warding off-exhausted her enemy.
-Once, perhaps twice, a year they imploded, punched, grabbed hair, wrestled, bit, slapped.
+For Heed's speed more than compensated for Christine's strength, and her swift cunning-anticipating, protecting, warding off-exhausted her enemy.
+Once, perhaps twice, a year they punched, grabbed hair, wrestled, bit, slapped.
 Never drawing blood, never apologizing, never premeditating, yet drawn annually to pant through an episode that was as much rite as fight.
-Finally they stopped, selecting devious more symbolic ways to demonstrate bitterness.
-Along with age, recognition that neither could leave played a part in their un-negotiated cease fire.
-More to the point was their unspoken realization that the fights had no cause, no motive other than allowing them to hold one another.
-Their grievances were too deep for that.
+Finally they stopped, moved into acid silence and invented other ways to underscore bitterness.
+Along with age, recognition that neither one could leave played a part in their un-negotiated cease fire.
+More on the mark was their unspoken realization that the fights did nothing other than allow them to hold one another.
+Their grievances were too serious for that.
 Like love, hatred needed more than physical intimacy; it wanted creativity and locks to sustain itself.
-The first fight occurred in

-1971, after Christine removed from Heed's desk the jewelry Bill Cosey had won in a card game-a paper bag of engagement rings he agreed to try to fence for a drummer with a police record.
-Rings Heed had refused to let Christine place on Papa's fingers in the coffin.
-Four years later she pushed her way into Heed's house holding a shopping bag with hands loaded with that collection of other women's hopes.
-Immediately the fight resumed and remained intermittent for a decade.
+The first fight, cancelled in 1971, signaled the will to claw one another.
+It began when Christine stole from Heed's desk the jewelry Papa had won in a card game-a paper bag of engagement rings he agreed to try to fence for a drummer with a police record.
+Rings Christine pretended she wanted to place in Papa's hands in his coffin.
+Four years later she pushed her way into Heed's house holding a shopping bag with fingers loaded with that collection of other women's hopes; demanding rights and space to take care of her sick mother-the same mother she had been laughing at for years when she took the trouble to think about her at all.
+Immediately the postponed fight resumed and remained intermittent for a decade.
 When they searched for more interesting means of causing pain they had to rely on personal information, things they remembered from childhood.
 Each thought she was in charge.
 Christine because she was strappingly healthy, could drive, go about and run the house.
-Heed, however, knew she was still in charge, still winning, not only because she had the money, but because she was what everybody but Bill Cosey assumed she was not: smart.
+Heed, however, knew she was still in charge, still winning, not only because she had the money, but because she was what everybody but Papa assumed she was not: smart.
 Smarter then the petted one, the spoiled one mis-educated in private school, stupid about men, unequipped for real work and too lazy to do it anyway; a parasite feeding off men until they dumped her and sent her home to gnaw the hand she ought to be licking.